Further national strike action has been announced at UK universities, including here at the University of Bristol.

 Industrial action dates

 We respect the right of our union member colleagues to act where they feel strongly about the issues that affect them.
-We also appreciate that the dispute will cause anxiety for many of our students and their families.
+We also appreciate that the dispute may cause anxiety for our students.
 We are doing everything we can to mitigate the impact of industrial action on your student experience.

-We want to help you access information in as many ways possible.
+We want to help you access information in as many ways as possible.
 You can:

-- bookmark this webpage for the latest information and FAQs
+- bookmark this web page for the latest information

 - speak to your school office or

 Students who experience disruption due to the industrial action are eligible to claim from the Industrial action reimbursement fund for costs incurred, for example childcare, subsistence and travel.

 If you're feeling any impact on your health or wellbeing, you can access wellbeing support.